 Giving yourself at least an inch will also make sure that you have some space to finish off your warp ends.
 Thinking ahead to how you plan on finishing your weaving is always a great thing to do at the beginning.

 This lace technique that is characterized by little bundles or “bouquets” of warp threads with weft wrapped around them.

 Brooks bouquet lace is always woven on an open shed so you can use a pick-up stick if weaving on a shed-less loom to make sure it stays open while working with the weft.

 With your open shed go under whatever amount of warps that you want depending on the size of bouquet you are looking for.
 Smaller bundles will result in a finer lace as opposed to larger bundles that will have a bulkier appearance.
 You can always create a sample if not following a pre-written pattern in order to make sure that it looks the way you want.
 For the purpose of my sample, I am going under three warps at a time.

 After going through your shed one way bring your shuttle back around and over top of all three warps.
 At this step, you will be back where you first started with this bundle.
 Bring your shuttle under those same three warps once more and then move on to your next warp bundle making sure to pull your weft tight.
 You will do this across the entire width of your weaving.
 You can then do the same thing on the next pick and the next shed or go back to plain weave at any time.

 Since this lace is woven on an open shed each pick will have unwoven warps below it.
-This creates the window-like effect between your bundles and makes a dainty-looking lace.
+This creates a window-like effect between your bundles and makes a dainty-looking lace.

 I have a FREE scarf pattern that uses brooks bouquet that you can get by becoming a member of the Warped Community.
 Don’t worry, that is free too.
 Check out everything you get HERE or just sign up below!